-The Year 6 team consist of Miss Dobson, Mr Taplin and Mr Creasey.
+The Year 6 team consist of Dr Collins, Mr Taplin, Miss McHugh and Mr Whitehouse.
 Our ethos is to build on the strong start that pupils have made in Year 5, whilst also encouraging more independence and responsibility for pupils as they progress towards SATs and Key Stage 3.

 Trips and activities